Dewb/monome-rack/docs/content/general/connections.md

 ![connection menu](../images/connection-menu.png){: style="width: 20em;"}

 Hardware grid connections require [serialosc](https://monome.org/docs/serialosc/setup/).
 If serialosc is installed, the version will be shown in the menu; make sure yours is 1.4.1 or later.
-If serialosc is not installed, a link to install it will be shown instead.
+If the serialosc service is not detected, a link to install it will be shown instead.

 If you don't see any connections, place a [virtual grid module](../../modules/grids) in your patch and open the menu again.